rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 <!-- team meeting 2025-03-11 -->
 `cargo fix` and `cargo clippy --fix` will apply suggested fixes from lints.
 However, the output is not always pretty and making it so would be difficult.
-If you are like me, its easy to not notice that `cargo fmt` is needed until you see CI fail.
+If you are like me, it's easy to not notice that `cargo fmt` is needed until you see CI fail.
 It would help if `cargo fix` also handled formatting ([#12608](https://github.com/rust-lang/cargo/issues/12608)).